contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/03_documentation/02_publish.md

 Make sure your API documentation has a valid URL by **picking a subdomain**.
 This is the address that will be used to access your documentation on the web.

 Once you have chosen a subdomain, click **Save**.
-Your API documenation is now published, congratulations!
+Your API documentation is now published, congratulations!

 ![Publish your API documentation](images/publishdoc.png "Publish your API documentation")